+All data presented in the following gross margin tables are weighted.
 All variable costs to gross margin level are allocated through careful recording and in consultation with participating farmers.

 Table 5 and Table 7 show the sample size of organic crop and livestock enterprises that have been analysed to gross margin level.
-Where sample numbers allowed, analyses for a premium group (top third by weighted numbers by GM/ha or GM/head) are presented.
+Where sample numbers allowed, analyses for a premium group (top third by weighted numbers by: GM/litre, GM/head or GM/ha) are presented.